manuzrpEd/DigitalAdvertising-WebRetailTransactions-LinearRegression/README.md

 $$ + \beta_6UnbrandedSearchSpend_{i,t} + \beta_7CompetitiveStores_{i,t} + \gamma Year_{t} + \delta Month_{t} + \eta_{i} + u_{i,t} $$

 The above models specify the linear relationship that WebTransactions and RetailTransactions have on explanatory variables pertaining to Web, Retail Transactions, respectively.
-Because we have panel data (i.e. data that varies across time and across stores), I have estimated the above models using the Fixed Effect Estimator.
+The goal is to find those characteristics that increase Web Transactions and that do not decrease Retail Transactions.
+Because we have panel data (i.e. data that varies across time and across stores), I have estimated the above models using the Fixed Effect Estimator, demeaning the data.
 Estimates are displayed [here](https://github.com/manuzrpEd/TotalWebTransactions-RetailTransactions/blob/main/Web%26RetailTransactions.ipynb).
 Below are the findings:

 <p>
 <li>